top of page

 Networking

-When you use Private Endpoint in a spoke virtual network, the subnet's default route table includes a /32 route with a next hop type of Interface Endpoint.
+When you use a Private Endpoint in a spoke virtual network, the subnet's default route table includes a /32 route with a next hop type of Interface Endpoint.

 • If you use a traditional hub-and-spoke topology: